Introducing RegExr: Try out and use regular expressions!

 Replace

-This is a tool for replacing strings that match regular expressions.
+is used to replace strings that match regular expressions.

-This tool can also be used to perform simple string transformations, so it can be used for more than just regular expression checking.
+It can also perform simple string manipulations, so it can be used for purposes beyond just checking regular expressions.

 List